trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 		\end{PARAMETRIC_EQUATION_CURVE}
 	\end{CHAIN}

 Again, the indentation is for readability only, as is the line spacing between the blocks.
 (Blank lines and lines starting with “%” are ignored.)
 Also remember that the chain is defined counter-clockwise, and the curves within the chain must be ordered and oriented properly.
 Chains cannot be chained together.
-Rem: The use of `PARAMETRIC_EQUATION_CURVE`s in this example predates the addition of the `END_POINTS_LINE` curves, which would bew simpler to use here.
+Rem: The use of `PARAMETRIC_EQUATION_CURVE`s in this example predates the addition of the `END_POINTS_LINE` curves, which would be simpler to use here.

 ## The Model Definition<a name="TheModel"></a>
 The model (there is at most one) defines the region that is to be meshed.
 It is marked by